percona/pxb-docs/docs/xtrabackup-option-reference.md

 Usage: `--databases=#`

-This option specifies which databases to back up.
+This option specifies which databases or specific tables to back up.

-!!! note "Mutual exclusion"
+!!! note "Interaction with `--tables`"

-    `--tables` and `--databases` are mutually exclusive.
-If you use both options in the same command, XtraBackup ignores `--databases` and only uses `--tables`.
-Use only one of these options per backup operation.
+    Do not use both `--tables` and `--databases` in the same command.
+The resulting backup may not contain the data you intended to back up and risks data loss on restore. `--databases` acts as a high-level filter applied before table-level checks; the two options conflict.
+Use only one per backup, or use `--tables-file` together with `--databases` to combine specific tables with full databases (see [Create a partial backup](create-partial-backup.md#filtering-behavior-with-examples)).

 Accepted syntax: